 Another favorite low-key family hike is through the pine forests along the horse trails just north of Hartman Lake.
 The footing here is softly padded with a thick layer of pine needles, and the hiking grade is generally easy, but be sure to watch for horse apples along the way!

 For the more adventurous hiking family, try a pass on the 3 miles of Ice Age National Scenic Trail that cuts north to south through the park.

 Hartman Creek State Park also offers bike trails with a variety of difficulty levels for your two-wheeled adventures.
 Find these trails in the southwest corner of the park near the group campsites.
 Some of the trails in the park require a State Trail Pass for biking and horseback riding.
 The passes are $25 annually or $5 daily.
-Check out the summer trail map for all of the details on which trails meet these requirements.

 With the beautifully clear waters, the lakes at Hartman Creek State Park are a water lovers delight!
 The park is home to several lakes.
 Take your kayak or canoe for a paddle through the head of the Chain O’ Lakes here: Marl Lake, Pope Lake, Manomin Lake, and Knight Lake.

 Keep in mind that these lakes operate under a ‘slow, no wake’ speed limit for those using motorized boats.

 Two other great options for paddlers (no motors here) are Hartman Lake and Allen Lake; both offer boat launches and easy waters to relax and peruse natural beauty.

 Hartman Creek is a perfect spot to try out your fishing skills!
 In fact, before becoming a state park, dams were built here to create a fish hatchery.